 - Keep weight down.
 People who are very overweight are more likely to get cancers of the prostate, pancreas, uterus, colon, and ovary.
 Older women who are overweight are more likely to develop breast cancer.

-- Stay active.
-Studies show that exercise can help lower the chance of getting breast and colon cancer and perhaps other cancers too.
+- Exercise.
+Studies show that physical activity can help lower the chance of getting breast and colon cancer and perhaps other cancers too.

 - If your parent drinks alcohol, don't have more than one or two drinks a day.
 Drinking large amounts of alcohol raises the risk of cancers of the mouth, throat, esophagus, and larynx.
 People who smoke cigarettes and drink alcohol have an especially high risk of getting these cancers.